sekgobela-kevin/ulsid/README.md

-# University of Limpopo Student Number
+# University of Limpopo Student Numbers

 ### Description
-ULSID helps in analysing, creating and accessing Univesity of Limpopo student numbers.
+_ulsid_ helps in analysing, creating and accessing [University of Limpopo](https://www.ul.ac.za/) student numbers using python.
 Its flexible, customisable and gives control on what can be considered valid student number.
 That allows it to support even more student numbers than University of Limpopo already supports.